bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 This is a guide that describes how to cross compile a replacement linux kernel suitable for installation on a Seagate Central NAS device.

-Manual installation of the cross compiled kernel is covered by BERTO **INSTRUCTIONS_MANUALLY_INSTALL_BERTO_BERTO.md**
+Manual installation of the cross compiled kernel is covered by **INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md**

-Installation of the cross compiled kernel in conjunction with the software using the easier but less flexible firmware upgrade method is covered by
+Installation of the cross compiled kernel in conjunction with samba by using the easier but less flexible firmware upgrade method is covered by
 BERTO **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md**